A Crash Course in Plumbing: The Intriguing History Behind the Name 'Plumber'

 The Latin root word ""plumbum""

-Development of lead pipes in ancient Rome
+Development of lead pipes in the ancient Rome

-The role of the lead worker in the past
+The role of lead workers in ancient times

-Lead workers, also known as plumbarii in Latin, were responsible for the construction and maintenance of lead pipes as well as various plumbing system.
-They were skilled craftsmen who took great pride in their work.
+Lead workers, also known as plumbarii Latin, were responsible for the construction and maintenance of lead pipes as well as various plumbing system.
+They were highly skilled craftsmen who took great pride in their work.
 They developed sophisticated techniques for bending and joining lead pipes.

 The development of Plumbing and the Plumbing Profession